PSY6983-2021/clandry_project/README.md

 By the end of the project, I was able to deliver:

-- [README.md](https://github.com/PSY6983-2021/clandry_project): markdown file that document the present project
+- [README.md](https://github.com/PSY6983-2021/clandry_project): markdown file that documents the present project
 - The following python scripts:
-	1. [Data Prep](https://github.com/PSY6983-2021/clandry_project/tree/main/codes): script that load the nifti data, applies a masker and extract features
+	1. [Data Prep](https://github.com/PSY6983-2021/clandry_project/tree/main/codes): script that loads the nifti data, applies a masker and extracts features
 	2. [Linear SVC](https://github.com/PSY6983-2021/clandry_project/tree/main/codes): script with preprocessing and machine learning classifier
 - The following Jupyter notebooks:
-	1. [Presentation slides](https://github.com/PSY6983-2021/clandry_project/tree/main/notebooks): can be launch with the Rise extension
+	1. [Presentation slides](https://github.com/PSY6983-2021/clandry_project/tree/main/notebooks): can be launched with the Rise extension
 	2. [Data visualization](https://github.com/PSY6983-2021/clandry_project/tree/main/notebooks): code that plots the static and interactive figures in the repo.
-This notebook was conceptualized to run specific code cells that calls the python scripts needed to retrieved the data
+This notebook was conceptualized to run specific code cells that call the python scripts needed to retrieve the data
-- The requirements.txt: file with all the prerequisites packages used to run the codes
+- The requirements.txt: file with all the prerequisite packages used to run the codes

 # Conclusion and Acknowledgement

 The past month has been very educational and rewarding on many levels.
-The course format allowed the application of new knowledge to a project that reflets my interests.
+The course format allowed for the application of new knowledge to a project that reflects my interests.
 While it was easy to get lost in ideas of grandeur for the project, I reached most of the goals I set for myself, notably a better understanding of neuroimaging data manipulations using open science tools and practices.

-The classification perfomance outcomes illustrate the need for further investigation on single-level prediction and features importance.
+The classification perfomance outcomes illustrate the need for further investigation on single-level prediction and features' importance.
 The vectorize correlation matrix was not a good discriminating feature between hearing and non hearing individuals.
 Although the results were not striking, I emerge of this experience equipped with improved coding skills and fueled with new ideas to try on my model.

 A special thanks to Pierre Bellec for his advice and his insightful takes about the future of science practices.
 I would have been stuck longer on data preprocessing without Desiree's help and might have shed a tear without Andreanne's and François' coding skills.
-You have all facilitated my learning journey and provided me the necessary tools to overcome obstacles.
+You have all facilitated my learning journey and provided me with the necessary tools to overcome obstacles.
 A great thanks to Marie-Eve with whom I shared (lots of) coffees during our coding sessions.

 ## References